Either a good step-up transformer or an exceptional active gain stage.

 Technically there’s a bit to know, but step-up transformers are great because they are completely passive, require no power and have no electronic or moving parts to degrade sonics or add noise.
 They match the impedance of the cartridge to the input impedance of the next stage almost perfectly.
 They can also be chosen to provide a precise level of gain to suit the cartridge and following electronics.

 These virtues combine to reveal a level of micro-dynamic detail and resolution you may have thought didn’t exist until auditioning a good step-up transformer in a high-resolution system.
 When I got my first transformer, a Fidelity Research FRT-3, in 2005, I was amazed.
-Moving to an end-game Fidelity Research XF-1 after some very good advice from a friend and colleague was the game changer for me, and I’ve used, recommended and supplied many transformers since.

 Alternatives

 Whilst good step-up transformers are ideal for most people in most cases, there are a few cases where alternatives should be considered.
 If you have or have access to an ‘S-tier’ all-active phono preamp, it’s worth comparing it to the best transformers.
-I recently acquired an S-tier Accuphase preamplifier containing a phono preamplifier so good, that it’s better than a really good step-up transformer.

-Mind you, my Accuphase preamp cost as much as a car when it was new and many thousands of dollars even now, 30 years later.
-I had to find it and then import it from Japan, there were many risks and costs involved and that’s way too hard for most people.
-That’s why in most systems, and for most people, a really good step-up transformer is the best option.
-But if you can afford an Accuphase C-47 phono preamplifier, this will be the best way forward.
+Mind you, my current Accuphase preamps cost as much as a car when new and many thousands of dollars even now, some 30 years later.
+I had to find and import them and there were many risks and costs involved, making this approach just too hard for most people, which I understand.

 The pros: